 Man is but perishable fruit like peaches, pears, strawberries, cantaloupe, avocado, and oranges; no amount of refrigeration will keep him fresh.
 Regardless of the amount of rest, fresh air, good diet, and exercise; man begins to wither right around the age of 32 or 34.

-Youngster's can't picture their expiration date as three brief decades: to them, 32 years seems long and way out in the distance.
-Hence the withering process often sneaks up and takes them by surprise like starting a frog off in cool water and slowly bringing it up to a boil.
-Of a sudden, one day it swats them in the face like a rolled up newspaper that they're "old school" replaced by a young, hip generation wherein they've been accustomed to thinking all along was themselves.
+Youngster's can't really appreciate their expiration date as three brief decades: to them, 32 or 34 years seems long and way out in the distance.
+As a result, the withering process often sneaks up and takes them by surprise like starting a frog off in cool water and slowly bringing it up to a boil.
+Of a sudden, one day it swats them in the face like a rolled up newspaper that they're "old school" and replaced by a young, hip generation wherein they've been accustomed to thinking all along was themselves.

 ● Ecc 5:19-20 . .
 Also, whenever a man is given riches and property by God, and is also permitted by Him to enjoy them and to take his portion and get pleasure for his gains— that is a gift of God.
 For [such a man] will not brood much over the days of his life, because God keeps him busy enjoying himself.